 With a younger population you would anticipate having a more mobile population than the County average.
 This is not the case as can be seen in Table 9.
-In 2000, the population was somewhat more stable than the County as a whole, with 66.3% of the residents living in the same house in 2000 than they did in 1985, compared with 63.12% for the county as a whole.
-This is compared with 57.6% in 1190, which was substantially below the county average.
+In 2015, the population was somewhat more stable than the County as a whole, with 86.4% of the residents living in the same house in 2015 than they did in the previous year, compared with 87.7% for the county as a whole.
+The Village is drawing in more individuals from Shiawassee County and those in Michigan when compared to the Township.
+The Village in the past year has 9.1% of residences from within the same county, while the Township has half of that at 4.5%.